Sunday 5/4/25

 9:00am - 12:00pm

-Join Certified Fly Fishing International fly casting instructors Douglas Goosen, Pat Johnson and Dave Coffey as they offer expert fly casting demonstrations and instuction at the pond in the Arlington Rec Park.
+Join Certified Fly Fishing International fly casting instructors Douglas Goosen, Pat Johnson, and Dave Coffey as they offer expert fly casting demonstrations and instruction at the pond in the Arlington Rec Park.

 10:00am